pradeep3sep/interviewquestion/README WriteBased.md

 b) declare an array of employees & sort them in ascending order by name.\
 c) declare array of employees & filter the employees whose sal>6000;\
 d) declare array of employees & increase sal of every employee by 500;\
-e) declare array of employees & add "comp:ibm" to every employee;
+e) declare array of employees & add "comp:IBM" to every employee;

 <Details>